Teerenpeli is nominated for the best whisky distillery in the world

 Finnish raw materials are ideal for making whisky.
 It is great that these clean and responsibly produced flavours from the North are now also found in whiskies, he assumes.

-The winner of the invitation competition will be awarded on 18.11.
-Normally, finalists will be invited to a festive gala in London, but this year the results will be strained at an online awards event.
-In Lahti, however, we are already squealing today.
+The winner of the invitation competition will be named on 18 November.
+Normally, finalists are invited to a festive gala in London, but this year the award ceremony will be streamed online.
+In Lahti, however, we are already rejoicing today.

 The nomination is the biggest achievement the Teerenpeli whisky distillery has ever had, so it is worth raising a glass of whisky today, Korhonen and Pyysing decide.